Purdue-CS193/homework-0-thatguyhanson/index.md

 ## Welcome to Hanson Huang's Website!

 ## Who am I?
-My name is **Hanson Huang**, but I go by **Hanson Zhang**.
-I was born in New York City and my parents are from Fuzhou, China.
-I am a freshman pursuing a major in Computer Science.
+Hello, my name is Hanson Huang.
+I am a freshman majoring in Computer Science.
+I was born in New York City but I lived in Michigan City, Indiana for most of my life.
+I am coming into Computer Science with barely any experience in programming, however, with the help of my friends I hope I can learn to program better by the end of this school year.

 ### My Favorite Things About CS193
 - It is an easy class